JanEricNitschke/pyment/README.rst

 This project was inspired by and is originally based upon `pyment <https://github.com/dadadel/pyment/>`__.
-The intended functionality as well as the main entry point remain largerly unchanged.
+The intended functionality as well as the main entry point remain largely unchanged.
 However additional functionality has been added in the form of ast traversal for extracting function and class information.